rob-luke/fnirs-apps-sourcedata2bids/README.md

 The app will then convert the data to BIDS format such that the resulting directory [looks like this example](https://github.com/rob-luke/BIDS-NIRS-Tapping/tree/master).

+#### Current limitations

+1. Currently only works with NIRx files.
+However, MNE supports Hitachi, Imagent, Artinis datatypes too.
+So it will be trivial to extend to these files types.
+2. Currently does not rename trigger numbers to something more meaningful.

 ## Usage

 ```bash